tintindas/leetcode-solutions/Math/7. Reverse Integer/README.md

 ## Notes

 1. Easier in python as integer overflows are handled automatically in the language.
-Indeed the language as arbitrary precision and hence pure python does not have integer overflows at all.
+Indeed the language has arbitrary precision and hence pure python does not have integer overflows at all.
 (However numpy and pandas do.
-Watch out for that)
+Watch out for that!)
 2. Problem is trickier in C++ or Java.
 Solve with those languages to understand handling of integer overflows which is what this problem is meant to teach.